amarukorp/database-project/README.md

 This project shows the result of creating a relational database from scratch.
-This repository holds the results of the holds process of database design and implementation.
+This repository holds the results of the process of database design and implementation.

 ---